mrodrig/json-2-csv/README.md

   		* `['specifications.features', 'specifications.mileage']`
   	* `false` uses the following keys:
   		* `['specifications']`
 	* Note: This may result in CSV output that does not map back exactly to the original JSON.
+See #102 for more information.
   * `keys` - Array - Specify the keys (as strings) that should be converted.
     * Default: `null`
     * If you have a nested object (ie. {info : {name: 'Mike'}}), then set this to ['info.name']